 Those charged with driving while intoxicated with a blood-alcohol level of .18 or higher will be charged with Aggravated Driving While Intoxicated (NYS VTL 1192.2A).
 This is a relatively new charge.
 A conviction for Aggravated Driving While Intoxicated carries harsher consequences than Driving While Intoxicated (VTL 1192.2 and VTL 1192.3).

 A person may also be charged with Driving While Ability Impaired Due To Drugs (VTL 1192.4) as well as Driving While Ability Impaired Due To A Combination Of Drugs And Alcohol (VTL 1194.A).

-Motorist charged with operating a vehicle with a blood-alcohol level of .05 or higher, but less than .08 will be charged with a DWI.
-This is a violation chargeexcept when there is a previous conviction within 5 years of the new charge, in which case a misdemeanor charge may be imposed.
+Motorist charged with operating a vehicle with a blood-alcohol level of .05 or higher, but less than .08 will be charged with Driving While Ability Impaired (DWAI), as defined by VTL §1192.1.
+This charge is classified as a traffic infraction, not a criminal offense, except when there is a previous conviction within 5 years of the new charge, in which case a misdemeanor charge may be imposed.

 What Happens to Your License When You Have a DWI

 If you receive a misdemeanor charge of a DWI after taking a breath test, unfortunately, your drivers license will be suspended automatically for 30 days.
 This is because you were found intoxicated while driving a vehicle.
 The suspension of your driver’s license starts from the day you received the ticket.
 In some cases, anyone with a valid New York State driver’s license when they are stopped might be able to obtain a hardship license.
 Let The Glass Law Group assist you in your DWI case so that you can continue driving.
 Despite how impossible it may seem, we assure you that our attorney’s have the necessary experience and qualifications to get you the results you want.